qgis/QGIS-Documentation/source/docs/user_manual/working_with_gps/live_GPS_tracking.rst

 Activating |checkbox| :guilabel:`Cursor`, you can use a slider |slider| to shrink and grow the position cursor on the canvas.

-Activating |radiobuttonon| :guilabel:`Map centering` allows you to decide in which way the canvas will be updated.
+Activating |radioButtonOn| :guilabel:`Map centering` allows you to decide in which way the canvas will be updated.
 This includes 'always', 'when leaving', if your recorded coordinates start to move out of the canvas, or 'never', to keep map extent.